 Your mission in life is to witness and record the People's fate in the dawnworld - but also to interfere when needed.
 When other mutants lose their resolve you can help them find their courage again - and when they stray from the right path, you can guide them back.
 Roll for Inspire when you wish to help or hinder another person rolling for a skill.
+You need to be in a position to help or hinder the person.

 Help: When using this skill, you can give all of your rolled to the person you are helping.
-It counts as if he had rolled them himself, and he simply adds them to the he did roll.
+It counts as if he had rolled them himself, and he simply adds them to the the did roll.
 This effect replaces the normal help effect (modification +1).

-Hinder: When you hinder someone, every you roll eliminates one rolled by your subject.
-If all of his are negated, his action fails.
+Hinder: When you hinder someone, every \ you roll eliminates one \ rolled by your subject.
+If all of his \ are negated, his action fails.
 The GM can modify your Inspire roll according to your bargaining position (page 82).